JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 3.md

 ## Incident Communications Plan

-# Communication Plan in Incident Response

-## Importance of Communication Plan
+- Importance of Communication Plan
    - A critical component of the incident response plan, covering both **internal** and **external communications**.

-## Internal Communications
+- Internal Communications
    - Ensures appropriate people within the organization are informed at the right time with the right information.

-## External Communications
+- External Communications
    - **Limit communication** of sensitive information to trusted parties.
    - Involve the **public relations team** for communications with customers, media, or the general public.
    - Avoid **unauthorized leaks** to prevent media exposure and alerting attackers.

-## Legal Obligations
+- Legal Obligations
    - Generally, no legal obligation to report incidents to law enforcement unless there's a **safety threat** or **specific legal requirement**.
    - Reporting to law enforcement can make details public and requires higher standards of evidence gathering.
    - **Legal team** should guide on laws and regulations requiring notification.

-## Privacy Laws
+- Privacy Laws:
    - Most states require timely notification of individuals if personal information is compromised.

-## Communication Plan Details
+- Communication Plan Details
    - Specify **who to communicate with** during an incident.
    - Describe **how to communicate**, ensuring secure communication paths are in place.
    - Use **confidential mechanisms** to share information with trusted employees and third parties.

 #

 ## Incident Identification

-# Key Aspects of Incident Response

-## Perpetual Monitoring
+- Perpetual Monitoring
    - Incident response involves **continuous monitoring** for signs of security incidents.

-## Key Data Sources
+- Key Data Sources
    - **Intrusion detection/prevention systems**, **firewalls**, **authentication systems**, **system/file integrity monitoring**, **vulnerability scanners**, **system event logs**, **NetFlow records**, and **anti-malware packages**.

-## Role of SIEM Systems
+- Role of SIEM Systems
    - **SIEM (Security Information and Event Management)** systems centralize log data and assist in analysis, detecting incidents based on rules and algorithms.

-## External Incident Reports
+- External Incident Reports
    - Sometimes incidents are identified by **external sources** like customers or employees noticing unusual activity.

-## First Responder Responsibilities
+- First Responder Responsibilities
    - The first person to identify an incident should act **quickly to contain damage**, often by isolating compromised systems.

-## Containment Techniques
+- Containment Techniques
    - **Quarantine systems** by removing them from the network while keeping them running to preserve evidence.

-## Integration with Threat Intelligence
+- Integration with Threat Intelligence
    - Strong **threat intelligence programs** help in rapid and effective incident identification.

-## Counterintelligence
+- Counterintelligence
    - Programs designed to thwart adversaries' intelligence-gathering efforts by **denying access** or **feeding misinformation**.

 #

 ## Escalation and Notification

-# Incident Response Actions and Processes

-## First Responder Mode
+- First Responder Mode
    - Security professionals should immediately **isolate affected systems** and contain damage when a potential incident is detected.

-## Escalation and Notification Process
+- Escalation and Notification Process
    - **Evaluate Severity:** Assess the incident's potential impact on the organization.
    - **Escalate Incident:** Move the incident to an appropriate level of incident response.
    - **Notify Stakeholders:** Inform management and other stakeholders about the incident and the path to resolution.

-## Triaging Process
+- Triaging Process
    - Identify the potential impact of the incident using the organization's incident response procedures.
      - **Low Impact Incidents:** Minimal or no potential to affect confidentiality, integrity, or availability.
 Typically resolved by first responders without additional resources.
      - **Moderate Impact Incidents:** Likely to significantly impact security posture.
 Triggers partial or full activation of the incident response team and prompt notification of management.
      - **High Impact Incidents:** May cause critical damage.
 Justifies an immediate, full response with senior executives notified and the entire incident response team mobilized.

-## Notification and Escalation Process
+- Notification and Escalation Process
    - Must be **clearly thought out** with appropriate tools in place.
      - **Access to Contact Information:** First responders should have access to the cell phone numbers of anyone who may need to be notified.
      - **Technology Solutions:** Organizations may use technology solutions to **automate team responses**.

 #

 ## Mitigation

-# Transition from Isolation to Mitigation

-## Transition from Isolation to Mitigation
+- Transition from Isolation to Mitigation
    - The incident response team moves from **initial isolation and quarantine** to full incident mitigation.

-## Goals of Mitigation
+- Goals of Mitigation
    - **Control the damage and loss** by performing a range of containment activities.

-## Criteria for Containment Strategy
+- Criteria for Containment Strategy
    - **Potential for damage** and theft of resources.
    - Need for **evidence preservation**.
    - Impact on **service availability**.
    - **Time and resources** required for implementation.
    - **Expected effectiveness** of the strategy.
    - Duration the solution will **remain in place**.

-## Balancing Needs
+- Balancing Needs
    - Select a containment strategy that **balances business needs** with security objectives.

-## Attacker Awareness
+- Attacker Awareness
    - Be aware that **attackers may detect containment actions** and react by speeding up activities or destroying evidence.

-## Semi-Stable State
+- Semi-Stable State
    - At the end of containment, the organization should be in a **semi-stable state**, ready to move to recovery and reconstitution.

 #

 ## Containment Techniques

+- Transition to Active Response Phase
+  - Move from detection and analysis to containment, eradication, and recovery.
+  - Shift from passive to active response actions.

+- Containment Priorities
+  - Limit future activity of the attacker.
+  - Protect confidentiality, integrity, and availability of systems.

+- Primary Containment Activities
+  - **Segmentation:**
+    - Divide networks into logical segments.
+    - Create a quarantine VLAN for compromised systems.
+    - Set up access controls to prevent communication with other systems.
+  - **Isolation:**
+    - Move compromised systems to a network disconnected from the main network.
+    - Systems may still communicate with each other and the internet.
+  - **Removal:**
+    - Completely disconnect impacted systems from any network.
+    - Prevents communication with other systems and the internet.
+    - Alerts attacker to detection but stops further damage.

+- Decision Making
+  - Use professional judgment to choose the appropriate containment strategy.
+  - Balance investigation needs, damage prevention, and business activity disruption.

 #

 ## Incident Eradication and Recovery

+- Goals of Eradication and Recovery:
+  - **Eradication:** Remove all traces of the incident from systems and networks.
+  - **Recovery:** Restore normal business operations.

+- Eradication Steps:
+  - Secure compromised user accounts.
+  - Secure configurations of compromised systems or network devices.
+  - Rebuild or re-image compromised systems to ensure no hidden back doors remain.
+  - Apply missing security patches before bringing systems back online.
+  - Deploy application whitelisting or blacklisting and quarantine technology.

+- Recovery Steps:
+  - Restore systems from backups, ensuring vulnerabilities are addressed.
+  - Strengthen access control measures.
+  - Make configuration changes to cybersecurity tools (e.g., firewall rules, mobile device management, data loss prevention, URL filtering).
+  - Update or revoke compromised digital certificates.

+- Media Sanitization Techniques (based on NIST guidelines):
+  - **Clearing:** Overwrite sensitive data with new data.
+  - **Purging:** Use advanced techniques like cryptographic functions or degaussing.
+  - **Destroying:** Shred, pulverize, melt, incinerate, or otherwise completely destroy the media.

+- Best Practices:
+  - Understand how the system was compromised and address those vulnerabilities.
+  - Use compensating controls if vulnerabilities cannot be fully remediated.
+  - Follow NIST guidelines for secure media sanitization.

 #